cloud-elements/devportal/docs/guides/elements/hooks.md

  * @param  {Function} done                   The callback function that you will need to call at the end of your JS */ function(request_body, request_body_map, request_headers, request_path, request_parameters, request_vendor_parameters, request_method, request_vendor_method, request_vendor_path, request_vendor_headers, request_vendor_body, request_vendor_body_map, request_vendor_url, request_expression, request_previous_response, request_previous_response_headers, meta_data, configuration, done) {
-	// your Javascript goes here
+	// your JavaScript goes here
 }
 ```

 Note the following when writing javascript in formulas:

-* For all scripts, Javascript `strict` mode is enforced.
+* For all scripts, JavaScript `strict` mode is enforced.
-* You can use `console.log` to log data to the Javascript console to help debug your formula.
+* You can use `console.log` to log data to the JavaScript console to help debug your formula.
 * You can use `notify.email` to send an email notification.
 * ES6 is supported.
 * The function parameters are immutable, meaning they cannot be assigned to directly.
 To change an object or value passed into the function, first copy it to your own local variable and then make the necessary changes.